Home

 Once they understand like denominators, you'll have a great opportunity to expand on the topic of adding fractions.
 You can easily demonstrate the 2/8 + 3/4 is not equal to 5/8 like we did in the previous example.

-Be Creative - Nearly Every Fraction Lesson Can be Taught this Way
+Most Fraction Lessons Can be Taught this Way

 Return from free fraction strips to other free math teaching tools.